 - White chocolate can vary greatly in the amount of theobromine it contains.
 Although not naturally present, many brands inject theobromine into their white chocolate meaning it could actually contain as much theobromine as milk or dark chocolate.

 - Milk chocolate generally contains 44-64 mg theobromine.
 However, some brands are now injecting higher levels of the ingredient into their milk chocolate.

 - Semi-sweet chocolate and sweet dark chocolate contains 150-160 mg theobromine

 - Dry cocoa powder 800 mg theobromine

-This means that for a Labrador (around 30kg bodyweight) we would expect to see a fatal toxic reaction if they had eaten 1kg of milk chocolate, ½kg dark chocolate or 170grams of baking chocolate.
+This means that for a Labrador (around 30kg bodyweight) we would expect to see a fatal toxic reaction if they had eaten ½kg dark chocolate or 170grams of baking chocolate.
 For milk and white chocolate this would depend on how much theobromine has been added to the chocolate.

 Signs of poisoning will be seen at lower levels of ingestion.
 For example, a 30kg dog that has eaten 200g milk chocolate (if no additional theobromine has been added to the chocolate) is likely to have a digestive upset (vomiting and diarrhoea).
 If they had eaten 500g milk chocolate, it is likely that cardiovascular problems will be seen (increased heart rate) and if they had eaten 750g milk chocolate they may develop seizures.

 What should I do if my dog has eaten chocolate?